cryptax/cryptax.github.io/content/posts/nullcon2024.md

 We just need to solder that again.

 ![](/images/nullcon24-tofix2.png)
+*The track is cut.
+We've got to fix that*

 ### Fix 3

 The same also occurs on a track below the screen: intentionally cut, you just need to add solder.
-I forgot to take a picture.
+It shows on the photo below (Fix 4 - U15 if I read correctly), just left of the resistor.

 ### Fix 4

 A resistor was marked `?` and needed to be removed.
 I didn't have any scissors, so I did it the caveman-way: heated up one end of the soldering while pushing with a screwdriver from beneath to get the resistor out of its socket.
 Fortunately, an organizer gave me a hand, because my procedure wasn't very safe...

 ![](/images/nullcon24-resistor.png)
+*Disconnected the resistor*

 ### Flag

 Once all those fixes are done, you can power the device using a USB-TTL, and the screen lights up :) You might also have to turn a potentiometer to see the message which gives you the first flag `LCD`.

 ![](/images/nullcon24-contrast.png)
+*Use the potentionmeter to adjust screen's contrast*

 The screen shows several menus, each one consisting in the next challenges to unlock.